Services in Pyhä-Luosto National Park

 - Other rest areas have dry toilets, in which biodegradable waste can be placed.

-- There are toilets for the disabled at Pyhä-Luosto Visitor Centre Naava, at Isokuru Ravine campfire site and at Rykimäkero.
+- There are accessible toilets at Pyhä-Luosto Visitor Centre Naava, at Isokuru Ravine campfire site and at Rykimäkero.

 Camping, Lean-to Shelters and Campfire Shelters